CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 • Google reviews

-December 2, 2019 By CRS Automotive
+July 11, 2022 By CRS Automotive

 car waxing which wax to use

-1) Paint job color
+1) Paint job colour

 The older your vehicle becomes, the less the paint job on your car will remain.
-Some vehicles may actually rust or the paint will look dull.
+Some vehicles may rust or the paint will look dull.
 Car wax can help restore the shine the vehicle once had.
 Older vehicles tend to benefit the most from car wax applications.

 2) Weather conditions